Evisceration (ophthalmology)

+Background

 Evisceration is a surgical procedure that involves the removal the eye's contents while leaving the white part of the eye (the scleral shell) and extraocular muscles in place.
 Evisceration differs from enucleation, as enucleation involves the removal of the scleral shell as well.
-Evisceration was first described by Bear in 1817 as an experimental treatment for expulsive hemorrhage, and with the advent of general anesthesia in the 1840’s the procedure was refined and ocular implants were developed.
+Evisceration was first described by Bear in 1817 as an experimental treatment for expulsive hemorrhage, and with the advent of general anesthesia in the 1840's the procedure was refined and ocular implants were developed.